Prag8855/aab/content/guides/residence-permit.md

 - **[[Internship visa]]**
     For university students.[^6] This residence permit lets you do an internship in Germany.
 It's valid for 6 to 12 months.[^7]
 - **[[Job seeker visa]]**
     For people who want to look for work in Germany.
 It gives you 6 months to [find a job](/guides/find-a-job-in-berlin).
-When you find a job, you must [apply for a work visa or a Blue Card](/guides/german-work-visa) before you start working.
-[More information about the job seeker visa](https://www.make-it-in-germany.com/en/visa-residence/types/jobseekers).
+When you find a job, you must [apply for a work visa](/guides/work-visa) or a [Blue Card](/guides/blue-card).
 - **[[Au pair visa]]**
     For people who want to be a helper (*[au pair](/glossary/Au%20pair)*) for a host family in Germany.
 You need an au pair contract to apply for the visa.
 - **[[Family reunion visa]]**